 “As a leaseholder, an absent landlord can be a major problem in various situations.
 However, there is usually a solution or a workaround, some of which are discussed below.
 Please do contact us for advice.”

-|Should you have any questions concerning leasehold property, call our leasehold property solicitors on 01225 462871, or email them.
-Alternatively, please complete the Contact Form at the foot of this page.
+Contact our leasehold team on 01225 462871.
+Alternatively, email us or complete the Contact Form at the foot of this page.

 “The insights that you provided have been very helpful and confidence boosting.”
 MG

-If your landlord is no longer at the last known address they provided, it does not necessarily mean they are ‘missing’.
-Depending on the circumstances you may still be able to serve documents at this address.
-This is known as ‘deemed’ served.
-However, whether this will be effective depends very much on the particular circumstances.
+If your landlord is no longer at the last known address provided, they are not necessarily ‘missing’.
+Therefore, it may still be possible to properly serve them with documents at that address.
+However, whether this “deemed service” is effective depends very much on the particular circumstances.
 The court must be satisfied that you have carried out a reasonable search.
 Typical investigations include searching the electoral roll, placing advertisements, and possibly even instructing an inquiry agent.

 Your landlord is a company